midnightntwrk/midnight-architecture/proposals/0009-forks.md

 1. Code centralization - the on-chain WASM code is the one, that dictates the rules
 2. Substrate-specific tooling needed to test upgrades, in particular testing a case of simulating some operations, and then triggering an update seems to be particularly involved case (though maybe it would be possible to try to instantiate 2 runtimes separately?)
-3. Node clients like pubsub or wallets still need a solution to react to updates
+3. Node clients like Indexer or wallets still need a solution to react to updates
-4. Ledger code needs to be refactored and adjusted to compile with WASM - it is an effort of significant and unknown size, with unknown size of performance impact
+4. Ledger code needs to be refactored and adjusted to compile to WASM - it is an effort of significant and unknown size, with unknown performance impact
 5. Depending on specific implementation/linking - a performance impact is expected for nodes not running recent versions as well as for validating historical blocks because they will defer to WASM code
 6. Node updates, and thus - hard forks, are still needed, just maybe a bit less frequently
 7. Introduction of parallelization in ledger requires careful interaction with runtime interface, which practically may be significantly limiting factor